Kaustubh2k5/Gsoc-POC-RC/README.md

 # Rocket.Chat Code Analyzer — gemini-cli Extension

 > ⚠️ **Work In Progress** : This is a proof-of-concept implementation developed as part of a GSoC 2026 proposal.
-Several components are incomplete, placeholder, or under active redesign.
+Several components are under active redesign.
 See the [Known Issues](#known-issues) and [Incomplete / Placeholder Implementations](#incomplete--placeholder-implementations) sections before use.

 A `gemini-cli` extension that makes the Rocket.Chat monorepo (~2.1 GiB) genuinely navigable within the constraints of Google's free-tier inference budget.
 Built around domain-specific context reduction mechanisms that exploit the structural properties of code to achieve reductions that are qualitatively different from general-purpose compression.